ekeilty17/ekeilty17.github.io/_posts/derivative-series/2022-01-08-inverse-trigonometric-functions.md

 tags:       derivatives, inverse-trigonometric-functions, trigonometry, sine, cosine, tangent, secant, cosecant, cotangent
 ---

+For background on the inverse functions and how the inverse trig functions are defined, you can refer to my [series](/blog/trigonometry/) on trigonometry and this [post](/blog/trigonometry/inverse-trig-functions/).

 All proofs will be using the inverse derivative property.
 These results are very commonly used in advanced integration.

 ## Inverse Sine